-- Report good faith concerns about security breaches of private data.
+- Report concerns regarding suspected security breaches of private information.

-- Make determinations, in consultation with the General Counsel's Office and appropriate compliance officers, as to whether notification is required, and direct responsible departments in complying with notification obligations.
+- Accountable for making determinations, in consultation with the General Counsel's Office and appropriate privacy officers, as to whether notification is required, and direct responsible departments in complying with notification obligations.

 - Collegiate/Unit Administrators

-- Provide timely and effective notification to individuals as directed by the CIO when there has been a security breach of private data in their area.
+- Provide timely and effective notification to individuals as directed by the VP CIO when there has been a security breach of private data in their area.
 Direct expenses related to the breach notification process are the responsibility of the affected unit.